sk4la/volatility3-docker/README.md

 Note that every produced artifact will be lost unless stored using a [volume](https://docs.docker.com/storage/volumes/) or [bind mount](https://docs.docker.com/storage/bind-mounts/) (as demonstrated here using the `--volume` option).

+> As determining the correct memory layout usually takes a bit of time, running Volatility interactively (i.e. instantiating the container using the `--interactive` flag) is preferred, although retrieving the configuration file using a volume is also possible.
+See the [examples](#examples) for practical use cases.

 ## Examples

-These images can be used interactively or as a throwaway solution for punctual problematics.
+These images can be used either interactively or as a throwaway solution for punctual problematics.

-> As determining the correct memory layout usually takes a bit of time, running Volatility interactively (i.e. instantiating the container using the `--interactive` flag) is preferred, although retrieving the configuration file using a volume is also possible.

 <details>
   <summary>Example #1: Interactive session using Volatility3 command-line interface (CLI)</summary>